retrofacd/Uber_Routing_Trends/readme.md

+Examining the Visual Representation of Relationships in Routing for Uber using Python, Pandas + Matplotlib.

 Three Trends:
     1)Uber Trips per city have a much higher ratio (x4) of Urban trips in comparison to Rural Trips.